BCATML's Annual Celebrating Languages Conference

 🧭Learning Facilitator

-Role: The teacher becomes an architect of learning paths, adapting content to individual needs.
+Role: The teacher becomes an architect of learning paths.

-Using an AI agent to recommend grammar exercises adapted to the CEFR level of each learner, with real-time progress tracking.
+Concrete Example: Using AI to recommend grammar exercises adapted to each learner's CEFR level.

 🎯Cognitive and Metacognitive Coach

-The teacher offers a digital logbook where the student reflects on their strategies and receives AI suggestions for improvement.
+Concrete Example: Digital logbook where student reflects on strategies and gets AI suggestions.

 🧑🏫Community Mentor